OpenMS

 For development, install prefixes are not supported.
 In this case OpenMS must be built in place!

 Now there should be a OpenMS_host.sln file in your build directory, which you can open using Visual Studio.
-If you want to work on only a subset of OpenMS (e.g., OpenMS_GUI) you can open the specific solution that you will find in the src/ folder of your build folder and below (e.g., src/openms_gui/OpenMS_GUI.sln).
+If you want to work on only a subset of OpenMS (e.g., OpenMS_GUI) you can open the specific solution that you will find in the src/ folder of your build folder and below (e.g. src/openms_gui/OpenMS_GUI.sln).

 Try to build the OpenMS library - the target is called 'OpenMS'.
-This will create the OpenMS.dll library.
+This will create the OpenMS Dll library.
 If you used the debug configuration it will be called OpenMSd.dll, in release mode its called OpenMS.dll.

-As a last step you should add the location of the OpenMS.dll to your PATH environment.
+As a last step you should add the location of the binaries (dll's and executables) to your PATH environment.
 This makes calling TOPPView and TOPP tools more convenient if you are working the command line.
 Also, external projects (see External Code using OpenMS) require the OpenMS dll (OpenMS.dll or OpenMSd.dll) to be in the PATH.
 Depending on the generator and configuration used you will find the dll in [OpenMS_build]/bin/Release or [OpenMS_build]/bin/Debug (for VS) or just [OpenMS_build]/bin (nmake).
 In the same folder the TOPP tools will reside once build (see next section).
 Be aware that the order of directories in the PATH variable determines which dll or executable is used, if no absolute path was given when the executable was called.
 So the PATH might need to be updated (add/delete/reorder entries) if you are working with multiple installations or configurations of OpenMS.

 Building the TOPP tools